damaf/PHMC-MLAR/README.md

 # PHMC-MLAR

+## Partially Hidden Markov Chain Multivariate Linear AutoRegressive (PHMC-MLAR)
-This package contains the software programs designed for the PHMC-MLAR (Partially Hidden Markov Chain Multivariate Linear AutoRegressive) model.
+This package contains the software programs designed for the PHMC-MLAR model.
 It includes a learning algorithm, a prediction function and a state inference algorithm.

 If you use this model in your work, please refer to it as follows: